ShahEftakher/imx-next-app/notes.md

 - Mismatch with mintFor in the smart contract of the collection can result into mint failure at the very end
 - IDK this is very tiresome :(

+No standard workflow for minting nft/creating a collection The process mentioned in tutorial is not optimal to be used on a client sided application